jlevy/og-equity-compensation/README.md

 ## Documents and Agreements

-This section covers a few kinds of documents you’re likely to see as you negotiate your offer and sign on to a company.
+This section covers a few kinds of documents you’re likely to see as you negotiate a job offer and sign on to a company.
 It’s not exhaustive, as titles and details vary.